itsjonlau/Final-Project/README.md

 ## Data Exploration and Analysis
 ### Data Exploration
 - We used Pandas to clean and reformatted the code to fit our needs.
 One important item was combining the different vaccination datasets from each pharmaceutical company into just one dataset.
 Many of the datasets had extraneous data that we could drop as it wasn't relevant to our specific questions.
-Many of us also had to re-categorize the data tot ensure it was more clear visually.
+Many of us also had to re-categorize the data to ensure it was more clear visually.
 - Where applicable, we joined separate datasets into one database using SQL.

 ### Data Analysis